Jiaozi: Confusion with wonton

 Jiaozi are often confused with wonton.
 Jiaozi have a thicker skin and a relatively flatter, more oblate, double-saucer like shape, and are usually eaten with a soy-vinegar dipping sauce or hot chili sauce while wontons have thinner skin and are usually served in broth as soup.
 The dough for the jiaozi and wonton wrappers also consist of different ingredients.
 Amateur home cooks are perhaps unaware of the difference because pre-packaged store-bought wrappers are often labeled as "wonton skins" which are often a shortcut substitution for actual jiaozi wrappers.

 In the greater Boston area, jiaozi are commonly referred to as Peking Ravioli, due in large part to chef Joyce Chen's influence.
-Chen renamed the dumplings to Peking Ravioli on her menus to appeal to Italian customers.
+Chen renamed the dumplings to Peking Ravioli on her menus to appeal to Italian-American customers.